usuaero/MachUpX/docs/source/HowToCreateInputFiles.md

                     "type" : (string)
                         Specifies which definition of state is to be used.
 The difference lies in how the velocity and orientation are defined.
-If "type" is "rigid-body", then the velocity given must be the translational velocity of the aircraft in flat-earth coordinates and "orientation" must be specified.
-If "type" is "aerodynamic", the the velocity given is the magnitude of the freestream velocity vector at the origin of the aircraft. "alpha" and "beta" must then also be specified, which set the orientation of the aircraft.
+There are two available types:

+                        "aerodynamic"
+                            This state type corresponds to the user defining the aerodynamic state of the aircraft. "position", "angular_rates", "orientation", "velocity", "alpha", and "beta" may then be specified.

+                        "rigid-body"
+                            This state type corresponds to the user defining the 6-DOF state vector for the aircraft. "position", "velocity", "orientation", and "angular_rates" may then be specified.

                     "position" : (vector, optional)
                         Position of the origin of the aircraft's body-fixed coordinate system in flat-earth